Understanding what Big Tech is and what we call the Big Tech Umbrella network is vital for anyone wanting to escape the Big Tech Digital Prison

 - Media and Communication Influence: They shape how we communicate and consume media, often controlling the flow of information and public discourse.

-The Five Big Tech Companies
+The Big Six Tech Companies

 - Amazon: Famous for online shopping, cloud storage, artificial intelligence, and streaming services.